MartianZoo/solarnet/README.md

 ### Docs

 I haven't written too much yet.
-It will help to understand what kind of docs you would like to see next; right now, I could just write a million things on a million topics.
+It will help to understand what kind of docs you would like to see next; from where I sit there are just too many different things I could write about to choose.

 * A [FAQ](docs/faq.md)
 * [Cheat sheet](docs/cheat-sheet.md)